phx/naeq-cli/README.md

 # NAEQ-cli

-This is a personal experiment that I have made public to anyone else who is interested in cryptography, as well as high strangeness and other weird topics.
+This is a personal experiment that I have made public to anyone else who is interested in cryptography as well as high strangeness and other weird topics.

-It is a work in progress, and I am eventually going to add the ability to integrate with your own personal database in order to return previous search results matching the same CEQ value, which could prove to be interesting and useful.
+It is a work in progress, and I am eventually going to add the ability to integrate with your own personal database in order to return previous search results matching the same CEQ value, which could prove to be somewhat interesting.

 ---